CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 	Responsibility:		Anthony for test cases
 	Priority:			P3 - Low

-####	Case Number: 	12
+####	ID:	UC-12
-	Use Case Name: 	UpVote
+	Title:		 		UpVote
-	Participants:	AppUser
+	Primary Actor:		AppUser
-	Goal:			To upvote other users questions
+	Description:		User indicates that they wish to up vote a question or answer.
+Can vote more than once
 	Precondition:		AppUser must have selected the question and be currently viewing it
-	Postcondition:	AppUsers and Authors can see how many upvotes the question has recieved when they are viewing it
+	Postcondition:		Question or answers upvote count has up dated after being clicked.
+	MainSuccess
+	Scenario:
+						1. User Selects a question to view
+						2. displays the question
+						3. User selects to upvote a question or answer
+						4. upvote count displays new upvote amount Frequency of Use:	likely used often by most users
+	Status:				TestCases in production
+	Responsibility: 	Devon
+	Priority: 			P3-Low

 ####	ID: UC-13
 	Title: 				ViewMostUpvotedQA